-Something I’m constantly asked is how much does it cost to live in Australia?
-Now I can’t tell you about the cost of living in Perth, or how much it costs to live in Sydney, but I thought it might be useful for me to write a post that outlines our cost of living in Brisbane, Australia.
+Two questions I’m constantly asked are how much does it cost to live in Australia and also is Brisbane expensive to live?
+Now I can’t tell you about the cost of living in Perth, or how much it costs to live in Sydney, but I thought it might be useful for me to write a post that outlines our living costs in Australia.
+This will give you an idea of the cost of living in Brisbane, Australia for a family of five but hopefully it is a good starting point for you, where ever you are moving to in Australia and however many people are in your family.

 I have also created a download to accompany the post, so as you read my post you can create your own monthly budget.